Neural Correlates of Language Models Are Specific to Human Language: Limitations

 \section{Limitations}

-The analyzed dataset includes 243 BOLD signals per participant and activations from 19 models.
+The findings should be interpreted in light of some constraints.
+First, the analyzed dataset includes 243 BOLD signals per participant and activations from 19 models.
 Increasing both the number of subjects and model diversity would increase statistical power and generalizability.
+Second, the head‑wise analysis pooled voxels across cortical regions; no ROI distinctions were drawn.
+A finer-grained ROI-by-head analysis could reveal differential alignment patterns.
 Future work should use modality-matched datasets (e.g., spoken-language tasks with audio models, or visual captioning tasks with vision-language models) to disentangle task effects from representational differences.